danielringch/homebattery/docs/handbook/system_overview.rst

 There are several ways to monitor the operation of homebattery.

-The system status and a collection of operating data are sent over MQTT and can be visualized in the home automation system of your choice.
+The system status and operating data are sent over :doc:`MQTT <../software/mqtt_interface>` for further usage of your choice.

 Depending on your :doc:`hardware selection <hardware_selection>`, system status and some operating data are visualized using display and LEDs.